Ridvan-Okovic/rubicon-assignment/README.md

 # Rubicon Assignment

-## Download or clone the github repository on your local device.
+### Download or clone the GitHub repository on your local device.